Diesper/konofd-client-stub/README.md

 Alternatively, you can [download](https://smb.assasans.dev/konofd/global-metadata/) the decrypted ones.

+You need to build the [`libmain.so` reimplementation](libmain) if you want to use custom server and don't want to statically patch `global-metadata.dat`.
+Put it into `unityLibrary/src/main/jniLibs/arm64-v8a/libmain.so`.

 ```sh
 # Assets directory can have invalid timestamps after APK extraction,
 # we need to fix them so that Gradle doesn't complain